Critically Slow Hilbert-Space Ergodicity in Quantum Morphic Drives

 \begin{lemma} Let $M_n:=D_{2^n}^2 + \bar{D}_{2^n}^2$ where $\bar{D}_{T}$ is the distance measure Eq.~\eqref{eq:defintionofHSD} but for the complementary TMD (i.e., with $A$ interchanged with $B$).
 Then, $M_n$ is a monotone, and strictly decreases by a constant multiplicative factor every time $(\xi_n,\theta_n)$ is sufficiently close to $(\xi_1,\theta_1)$, for almost all choices of starting unitaries~$(A,B)$. \end{lemma}

-Since Lemma~\ref{lemm:lem01}~(i) implies these strict decreases happen infinitely often, $\lim_{n \to \infty} M_n = 0$ and hence $\lim_{T \to \infty} D_T = 0$ \cite{SM}, yielding the expected result from the MEP that the TMD ultimately achieves maximal ergodicity: \begin{theorem} The TMD for a qubit system exhibits CUE and thus CHSE for almost any choice of $A,B\in \operatorname{SU}(2)$ (with respect to the Haar measure). \end{theorem}
+Since Lemma~\ref{lemm:lem01}~(i) implies these strict decreases happen infinitely often, $\lim_{n \to \infty} M_n = 0$ and hence $\lim_{T \to \infty} D_T = 0$ \cite{SM}, yielding the expected result from the MEP that the TMD ultimately achieves maximal ergodicity. \begin{theorem} The TMD for a qubit system exhibits CUE and, thus, CHSE for almost any choice of $A,B\in \operatorname{SU}(2)$ (with respect to the Haar measure). \end{theorem} We note that the technical reason Ref.~\cite{Nandy2017} did not identify the CHSE of the TMD is their claim that $\xi_n\to-\infty$ ($\phi_m\to 0$ in their notation), which does not hold generically [statement~(i) of Lemma~\ref{lemm:lem01}].

-{\it Discussion and outlook}.---Our study of the aperiodic TMD has confirmed the applicability of the MEP, in that it correctly predicts that the drive, which lacks any explicit symmetries, ultimately produces an ergodic temporal ensemble of states, uniformly distributed over the complete Hilbert space.
-At the same time, our work has also explained how this maximal ergodicity is attained dramatically slowly and in a scale-free manner (at least for a qubit system), a dynamical phenomenon we dub critically-slow CHSE (CS-CHSE).
+{\it Discussion and outlook}.---Our study of the aperiodic TMD has confirmed the applicability of the MEP: it correctly predicts that the drive, which lacks any explicit symmetries, ultimately produces an ergodic temporal ensemble of states, uniformly distributed over the Hilbert space.
+At the same time, our work has also explained how this maximal ergodicity is attained dramatically slowly and in a scale-free manner (at least for a qubit), a dynamical phenomenon we dub CS-CHSE.
+Our work has direct implications for experiments probing CHSE (such as in a nitrogen-vacancy center setup, recently performed~\cite{Liu2025}), in correctly interpreting the apparent nonergodic behavior they would find at short times if they were to implement the TMD.
+We leave as an open question why the long periods of nonergodicity seem to vanish with increasing system size [Fig.~\ref{fig:01}~(a)], for which it would be useful to understand the invariant measure of the map $\Phi$ in arbitrary dimension.